Christ myth theory: Popular reception

-In a 2015 poll conducted by the Church of England, 22% of respondents indicated that they did not believe Jesus was a real person.
+In a 2015 poll conducted by the Church of England, 22% of British respondents indicated that they did not believe Jesus was a real person.
+A 2020 poll by Yougov stated that the number of British respondents who did not believe Jesus existed is just 15%.

 Ehrman notes that "the mythicists have become loud, and thanks to the Internet they've attracted more attention".
 Within a few years of the inception of the World Wide Web (c.
 1990), mythicists such as Earl Doherty began to present their argument to a larger public via the internet.
 Doherty created the website The Jesus Puzzle in 1996, while the organization Internet Infidels has featured the works of mythicists on their website and mythicism has been mentioned on several popular news sites.

 According to Derek Murphy, the documentaries The God Who Wasn't There (2005) and Zeitgeist (2007) introduced the Christ myth theory to a larger audience and gave the topic broad coverage on the Internet.
 Daniel Gullotta notes the relationship between the organization "Atheists United" and Carrier's work related to mythicism, which has increased "the attention of the public".

-According to Ehrman, mythicism has a growing appeal "because these deniers of Jesus are at the same time denouncers of religion".
-According to Casey, mythicism has a growing appeal because of an aversion toward Christian fundamentalism among American atheists.